glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 #### Inside the NewsRepository

 The repository has the responsibility to abstract the data access from other business logic.
-Usually a repository has an instance of a data source to get the data from it, then map it to a domain model and returns to business logic.
+Usually a repository has an instance of a data source to get the data from it, then map it to a domain model and return to business logic.
 In this pattern, the repository delegates the data access to the policies and the mapping to a data sources, but it remains an abstraction layer for bussiness logic.

-The repository has one of several policies to ask for data, that depends of your needs.
+The repository has one or several policies to ask for data, that depends of your needs.
 In this example, the repository have two policies and the policy to be used can be selected at runtime.

 {% highlight java %}
 @Override